University of Southern California

 From August 2012 to May 2014, my research focus was on image analysis aiming the development of automated tools for non-rigid intra-subject volume registration and segmentation from MR images, and phenotype classification based on abdominal fat.
 In this project, I worked with professors Krishna Nayak, Harry Hu, Anand Joshi, and Michael Goran.
 For more information about this topic, read the paper “Automatic intra-subject registration-based segmentation of abdominal fat from three-dimensional water–fat MRI“, from Dr. Joshi, Dr. Hu et al.

 In addition, I also worked on the development of image formation algorithms using non-Cartesian parallel imaging applied to temporal-accelerated spiral Fourier velocity encoded (FVE) MRI as a follow up of my undergraduate thesis.
 This project was collaboration between professors Krishna Nayak, Joao Luiz Carvalho, and Taehoon Shin.
-These results were presented the 21st ISMRM Annual Meeting and Exhibition, in 2013.
+These results were presented at the 21st ISMRM Annual Meeting and Exhibition, in 2013.

 Furthermore, I studied some image formation methods based on compressed sensing and constrained reconstruction techniques — especially using signal decomposition and component analysis — to be applied in non-Contrast Enhanced Magnetic Resonance Angiography.
 This project was a collaboration with other PhD students at USC and Dr. Mitsue Miyazaki’s team, from Toshiba Medical Research Institue USA.